locoxsoco/GG-Assist/api/c++/sample-app/README.md

-# 🎮 RISE NvTOPPS Sample Application
+# 🎮 G-Assist NvTOPPS Sample Application

 Transform your applications with NVIDIA G-Assist functionality!
 This sample app demonstrates how to integrate G-Assist's powerful chat capabilities into your own projects using NvTOPPS.